 International calls are made simple with these phone cards, as they are inexpensive and easy to use.
 Anyone who frequently makes international calls will find that a prepaid phone card can come in handy.
 There’s a considerable market demand for phone cards, as international phone rates for traditional landline calls raises.
 The misconception that cell phones will make the phone card obsolete is unfounded and has thus far been proven inaccurate due to the market growth of a prepaid phone card business.

-The Basics of Starting a Prepaid Phone Card Business
+How to Start a Prepaid Phone Card Business

 Similar to starting a VoIP business phone service, careful planning and hard work must be put into the process.
 Colocation America has a complete guide on how to start up a prepaid phone card business but here are some quick tips: